idrinth-thalui/core/dialogue/idrinthFollowerDialogueCompanionsKidsIdle.md

 - As long as Ria is considered a whelp, Vilkas would never consider a relationship.
 - Torvar joined the Companions about a year before Ria.
 - I wonder if Torvar mistook Jorrvaskr with a mundane Sovngarde?
-- Torvar is the stereotypic Nord.
+- Torvar is the typical Nord.
 Drinking, boasting, brandishing his weapons.
 - Farkas may look similar, but he is a good warrior.
 Not like Torvar.
 - Torvar's people are said to live in Solitude.
 I heard he had  a lot of money problems.
 - I remember Kodlak's predecessor, Askar.
 He was more careful around me.